geeknik/my-awesome-stars/topics.md

 - [MrKai77/Loop](https://github.com/MrKai77/Loop) - Window management made elegant.
 - [jasonjmcghee/rem](https://github.com/jasonjmcghee/rem) - An open source approach to locally record and enable searching everything you view on your Mac.

+## symfony

+- [symfony/runtime](https://github.com/symfony/runtime) - Enables decoupling PHP applications from global state

 ## tailwindcss

 - [sjdonado/idonthavespotify](https://github.com/sjdonado/idonthavespotify) - Effortlessly convert Spotify links to your preferred streaming service
 - [leozqin/precis](https://github.com/leozqin/precis) - Precis is an extensible self-hosted AI-enabled RSS reader with a focus on notifications and support for theming
 - [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
 Try it out today!
-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
 Design directly in your live React app and publish your changes to code.
 - [RicardoGEsteves/omniscient](https://github.com/RicardoGEsteves/omniscient) - Cutting-edge Full-stack AI Platform delivered as a SaaS (Software as a Service).
 Built on a robust technology stack, integrated with powerful APIs such as OpenAI and Replicate, offers a seamless exper
 - [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.
 - [jose-donato/ollama-reply](https://github.com/jose-donato/ollama-reply) - open-source browser extension that leverages the power of the AI to generate engaging replies for social media growth.